The best electric scooters are practical and fold into an easily-packable package. As a ‘last-mile solution’, there’s probably nothing better.

 Our buyer’s guide includes Xiaomi’s excellent Mi Pro 2, and the ultra-lightweight Segway-Ninebot Air T15, and our pick of the best electric scooter you can buy right now, Pure's super-practical and affordable Air.
 It’s a brilliant, high-quality scooter, offering something for everyone, and it’s surprisingly cheap against stiff competition.

-How to buy an electric scooter
+How to buy the best electric scooter

 Picking up the best electric scooter for you is absolutely imperative – it's a proper investment, so you need something you're going to want to ride and something that suits your needs.
 These things are essentially a narrow plank racing up to 20mph, so safety needs to be a main concern, as these are far more advanced than the best kids' scooters.
 But that isn't the only thing you'll need to consider…